luna983/beyond-nightlight/README.md

 ## TODOs

+- [x] link inference image with its identifier
+- [x] add comment to run dir, do not overwrite config
-- [ ] tune model: try fiddling with anchor, etc.
+- [x] tune model: try fiddling with anchor, etc.
+- [ ] add data augmentation of blurrier images
-- [ ] clean up codes
+- [ ] jupyter notebook to see step by step
 - [ ] google static map record no image instances
-- [ ] link inference image with its identifier
-- [ ] some concerns over whether AP is calculated properly
+- [ ] some concerns over whether AP is calculated properly, add AUC
 - [ ] texts on images were classified as houses (remove manually? train with samples?)
-- [ ] add data augmentation of blurrier images
+- [ ] clean up codes, reorganize into different experiments, reproduce figures

+Codes to be cleared:

+- utils
+- maskrcnn/utils
+    - eval.py
+    - coco.py